Andrewsimsd/duplicate-file-finder/README.md

-Here's a **README.md** file for the code base that explains the functionality and how to use the program:

----

 # Duplicate File Finder

 A simple yet efficient program written in Rust to detect and report duplicate files within a specified directory and its subdirectories.
 The program leverages hashing techniques to ensure accuracy while minimizing runtime overhead.
 It uses a terminal progress indicator and logs key events, making it both user-friendly and reliable.